Wilson Spaces, Snaith Constructions, and Elliptic Orientations: Orienting Lubin--Tate theories

-It follows that, if $a\neq -1$ and $\Gamma_{N_a}$ denotes the formal group corresponding to the Dieudonn\'{e} module $N_a$ under the equivalence of \Cref{thm:dieudonne}, then the Morava $K$-theory $K_{\F_p, \Gamma_{N_a}}$ does not receive a homotopy ring map from $B(0)$. \end{exm}
+It follows from \Cref{exm:ht1dieudonne} that this is not isomorphic to the Dieudonn\'{e} module for the multiplicative group.
+Thus, $\Lambda^2 \Gamma$ is not isomorphic to $\Gm$ and so $K_{\F_p, \Gamma}$ does not receive a homotopy ring map from $B(0)$. \end{exm}